apify/apify-docs/sources/platform/storage/dataset.md

 }
 ```

-Data excluding hidden fields, termead as "clean" data, can be downloaded from the [Apify Console](https://console.apify.com/storage?tab=datasets) using the **Clean items** option.
+Data excluding hidden fields, termed as "clean" data, can be downloaded from the [Apify Console](https://console.apify.com/storage?tab=datasets) using the **Clean items** option.
 Alternatively, you can download it via API by applying `clean=true` or `clean=1` as [URL parameters](/api/v2#/reference/datasets/item-collection/get-items).

 ## XML format extension {#xml-format-extension}

-In `XML` and `RSS` export formats, object property name are converted into XML tags, and their corresponding values arerepresented as children of these tags.
+In `XML` and `RSS` export formats, object property name are converted into XML tags, and their corresponding values are represented as children of these tags.

 For example, the JavaScript object: